NLog/NLog.MailKit/README.md

 Alternative Mail target for [NLog](https://github.com/nlog/nlog) using [MailKit](https://github.com/jstedfast/MailKit).
 Compatible with .NET standard 2+

 The NLog MailKit Target is able to replace the original NLog Mail Target and have the same options.
-See [Wiki: NLog Mail Target](https://github.com/NLog/NLog/wiki/Mail-Target).
+See docs for [NLog Mail Target](https://github.com/NLog/NLog/wiki/Mail-Target).
 But Mailkit does not yet support `SmtpAuthentication = NTLM`.

 - Can also be combined with [FallbackGroup](https://github.com/NLog/NLog/wiki/FallbackGroup-target) to fallback to alternative SMTP-server on error.